 Even Harry thought Sirius Black was hiding behind the veil all the time.
 The film makes his fate less ambiguous when Bellatrix hits him with Avada Kedavra.
 In the book, Bellatrix whacks him with an unnamed spell, and he supposedly dies when he falls through the veil.

 Parodied in the last book, when Ron tries to think of ways in which Mad-Eye could have survived the battle with Voldemort.
 Harry and Hermione shoot his theories down.
 Ron replies sulkily, "Well, if you want him to be dead", to which Hermione gets very affronted and cries that they're just trying to be realistic.

 The allegations of Satanism were made funny by My Immortal.

-Hollywood Pudgy: Dudley is not very fat at all in the movies.
+Dudley is not very fat at all in the movies.
 However, he's not really treated as fat in the films, so it's kind of a non-issue.
-Although, in their defense, it would have been terribly difficult to find an actor "roughly the size and weight of a young killer whale" as described in Book Four.
+Although, in their defence, it would have been terribly difficult to find an actor "roughly the size and weight of a young killer whale" as described in Book Four.

 Harry gets beaten, captured, and/or tortured in every single book.
-And this is nothing to the ten years of nonstop neglect and dislike the Dursleys gave him prior to him becoming a wizard.
+And this is nothing to the ten years of nonstop neglect and dislike the Dursleys gave him prior to him discovering that he's a wizard.